Leningrad Military District: Cold War

+In 1962 the troops of the district participated in Operation Anadyr, the Soviet military deployment to Cuba that resulted in the Cuban Missile Crisis.
+As a result of tensions with China in the late 1960s, the headquarters of the 44th Army Corps, 2nd Guards Tank Division, the 279th Motor Rifle Regiment of the 54th Motor Rifle Division and other units were sent to the Far East.
+In 1967 the 44th Army Corps was moved to the Transbaikal Military District and established its headquarters at Ulan Ude.
+New units were formed to replace them, with the 26th Army Corps headquarters replacing the 44th, and a reshuffling of units to replace the 279th Regiment: the 221st Guards Motor Rifle Regiment of the 77th Guards Motor Rifle Division replaced the 279th in the 54th Motor Rifle Division.
+In turn the new 481st Motor Rifle Regiment was formed to complete the 77th Guards.
+During the 1970s and 1980s the 6th Combined Arms Army and the 30th Guards and 26th Army Corps were based in the territory of the district.

 General, later Marshal, Sergei Sokolov assumed command in 1965.
+Marshal Sokolov later became the Minister of Defence in 1984.
 On 22 February 1968, in conjunction with the 50th anniversary of the Soviet Army and for its successes in combat and in political training, the District was awarded the Order of Lenin.
-Marshal Sokolov later became the Minister of Defence in 1984.

-In May 1960 the Northern Military District was subsumed into the Leningrad Military District, and Headquarters Northern Military District became Headquarters 6th Army.
-Among the district's divisions at the time was the 156th Motor Rifle Division, formerly the 25th Rifle Division.
-In 1965 the 156th Motor Rifle Division became the 37th Motor Rifle Division.

-Up to 1967 the 44th Army Corps was located in Arkhangelsk, and then its headquarters was relocated in Transbaikalia, where it was deployed in the 29 Army.
-This is probably the former 116th Rifle Corps, raised in 1946 within 2nd Shock Army in Germany.

 On 3 June 1968 the District was placed on alert.
 The Norwegian Army raised its alert levels in response.
 Within a couple of days the mobilized forces in the Leningrad region reached 11,000 soldiers, 4,000 naval infantry, 210 tanks, 500 troop transports, 265 self-propelled cannons, 1,300 logistics transports, 50 helicopters and 20 Antonov An-12 transport aircraft, all of which were staged in the Petchenga-Murmansk area near Norway.
 On the evening of 7 June, the Norwegian Garnisonen i Sør-Varanger garrison heard the noise of powerful engines coming from the manoeuvres along the entire Soviet front of the Norwegian-Soviet border.
 Actual observations were not possible over the border in the dark.
 On that same night the GSV commanding officer ordered all GSV reserve forces to report to their emergency muster locations.
 The Soviet demonstration of strength lasted until 10 June, when the Soviet forces stood down.

 In 1979, Scott and Scott reported the headquarters address as Leningrad, L-13, Pod'ezdnoy Per., Dom 4.